kerski/pbi-dataops-template/README.md

  <img src="./images/part5-enter-credentials-git.PNG" alt="Prompt to enter credentials to clone repository." width="400px"/>

 8. Within GitHub Desktop switch the branch from main to 'origin/part6'.
-I ask you to do this because in subsequent blog series, I'll have separate branches that will introduce new features that follow DataOps priniciples.
+I ask you to do this because in subsequent blog series, I'll have separate branches that will introduce new features that follow DataOps principles.

 ![Switch branch](./images/part5-switch-branch.PNG)